ABOUT THE FOUNDATION

 - Disc golf courses

-- A shelter and grounds area
+- Shelter and grounds area

 - Two smaller picnic shelters